 He turned his head and looked at the plant spread all over the floor.
 Its leaves still had that faint waxy sheen, though whether that was its natural glow or cum, he couldn’t tell.
 His sense of victory faded with the feeling of release, and it became just one more mess he would have to clean up, along with the wank-crusted tissues and empty crisp packets and dirty socks.

 He looked back at the ceiling and closed his eyes.
 He felt small and pitiful.
 He couldn’t even hold onto his anger, or convince himself that he could be righteously indignant about this; he felt numb and hopeless.
-Despair crawled down his throat and twisted in his lungs.
+Despair crawled down his throat and gestated in his stomach.

 The bed creaked as someone sat down and settled their weight on the edge of the mattress.
 He opened his eyes, then recoiled in shock.

 A man was sitting on the end of his bed.
 A naked, filthy man with soil falling out of his hair and down his body and from his fingertips.
-His skin was dark brown, caked with dirt; his hair was matted with mud.
-He reached across to the desk and picked up the dog-eared copy of Franny and Zooey, and began to turn the pages with dirty, dark brown fingers.
+His skin was a patchwork of earth brown and shocking white where the mud had fallen away to reveal the naked skin beneath.
+He reached across to the desk and picked up the dog-eared copy of The Catcher In The Rye, and began to turn the pages with dirty fingers scabbed with flakes of drying dirt.
 Crumbs of soil fell from his hands, and he shook them vaguely, flicking earth onto the bed sheets.

 John made an inarticulate noise.

-The dirt-man looked up briefly, his eyes very clear and white in his muddy face.
-‘Sorry,’ he said, and went back to the book.
+The man looked up briefly, his eyes very clear and white in his muddy face.
+“Sorry,” he said, and went back to the book.

 The plant still lay on the carpet, but now it was completely dry and withered.
 Its leaves were shrivelled like burnt skin, and its stems were thin and brittle.
 The soil seemed to have got tracked deeper into the carpet without anyone actually touching it.